timothy-welch/Games/README.md

-Exercises in recreating games in Python
+Fun exercises in recreating games using Python

+A wonderful way to practice iteration, recursion, and edge cases